-The supplier will also be required to issue VAT invoices for these services.
-A VAT invoice must be issued at latest by the 15th day of the month following the month during which the supply of exported services took place - in accordance with the VAT due date rules (see the "VAT due date rules" section in the VAT General Guide for further detail).
+The supplier will also be required to issue tax invoices for these services.
+A tax invoice must be issued at latest by the 15th day of the month following the month during which the supply of exported services took place - in accordance with the tax due date rules (see the "Tax due date rules" section in the VAT General Guide for further detail).